 The Proclamation of the German Empire on January 18, 1871 in Versailles.
-Painting by Anton von Werner,
+Painting by Anton von Werner, third version, sole surviving the Word Wars. |

 We all sit in a partially occupied train compartment: The ones inside are a strong group of insiders, defending their space with newspapers and stuff lying around, the ones outside on the train’s corridor are aliens, until they too conquer a place inside the compartment.
 But: trains here don’t have compartments any more, they mostly are »Großraumwagen«, open space wagons …